 And he seems like, you know, that 5-4 decision meant something yesterday.

-Um, we have other news, by the way, and I think this is a really big win as we go through, like for example, yesterday uh's decision, and there was another decision in the Supreme Court today, and it's a huge win for conservatives.
+Now, we have other news, by the way, and I think this is a really big win as we go through, like, for example, yesterday's decision, and there was another decision in the Supreme Court today.

-As Neil Gorsich ruled against forced union dues.
+And it's a huge win for conservatives as Neil Gorsuch ruled against forced union dues.

 And what are forced union dues about?